isotaan/growler-radio/README.md

 ```
 GROWLER.VOLUME = "0.4"
 ```
-I highly suggest you keep this at 0.4 as some songs with a strong bass beat will sound awful on some headphones, but feel free to play around.
+I highly suggest you keep this at 0.4 as some songs with a strong bass beat will sound awful on some headphones.
+Feel free to configure the settings to your taste.

 ##### Debug / Verbose Messaging